boldreports/bold-reports-docker/docs/FAQ/how-to-auto-deploy-bold-reports-multiple-services-in-docker-compose.md

 ## Bring up BoldReports in a web browser

-At this point, BoldReports should be running in <app_base_url>:8085 (as appropriate)
+At this point, BoldReports should be running in <app_base_url> (as appropriate)
-   > **Note:** The BoldReports site is not immediately available on port 8085 because the containers are still being initialized and may take a couple of minutes before the first load.
+   > **Note:** The BoldReports site is not immediately available on port 80 because the containers are still being initialized and may take a couple of minutes before the first load.

 ## Application Startup
 Configure the Bold Reports On-Premise application startup to use the application.
 Please refer the following link for more details on configuring the application startup.